anddam/git_history_visualizer/README.md

 The idea is to extract the whole commits log via the `git` command (you should have it on your machine) and process it to have:

-- the list off the file ever existed in this branch
+- the list of all files that ever existed in this branch
-- the list of allsthe commit (at this stage we use the short SHA-1)
+- the list of all commits (at this stage we use the short SHA-1 hash)

-# Example
+# Examples

-The notebook and the python script included ([git_history_test_git.ipynb](https://github.com/kidpixo/git_history_visualizer/blob/master/git_history_test_git.ipynb) and [git_history_test_git.py](https://github.com/kidpixo/git_history_visualizer/blob/master/git_history_test_git.py)) are just example.
+The notebook and the python script included in this repo,  ([git_history_test_git.ipynb](https://github.com/kidpixo/git_history_visualizer/blob/master/git_history_test_git.ipynb) and [git_history_test_git.py](https://github.com/kidpixo/git_history_visualizer/blob/master/git_history_test_git.py)) are just an example.

-Change the path at the beginning with your repository path and play with the visualizzation at the end.
+Replace the value of ''path'' variable at the beginning of the Python script with your repository's path and play with visualization options at the end.

-This example is on this very repository.
-The first `*txt` files were only placeholders.
+This example is on this very repository, the first `*txt` files were just placeholders.

-This is the complete visual history of this repository using
+This is the complete visual history of this repository:

 ```python
 plot_history_df(all_filenames)